shanshs/Team-Pigeon/docs/final.md

 	For each agent:
 		Run stotastic grading policy in environment for set number of time Compute advantage estimates at each timestamp
-	Optimize surrogate loss function with respect to stotastic grading policy, with K epochs and a minibatch size less than or equal to the number of agents * timesteps
+	Optimize surrogate loss function with respect to old policy parameters, with K epochs and a minibatch size ≤ to the number of agents * timesteps
 	Replace the old vector of policy parameters with the newly formed one
 ```

 Lastly, we experimented with one last approach: Rainbow DQN, a combination of several improvements DQN algorithms.